joekreu/basic_pcp/PARSING.md

 ---
-title: "Precedence Climbing Parsing based on Binding Powers and Token Insertion"
+title: "Precedence Climbing Parsing based on Binding Powers and Insertion of Virtual Operands"
-date: "September 2022"
+date: "December 2022"
-author: "joekreu"
+author: "Jo Creutziger (joekreu)"
 ---

-The repository contains several demo implementations of iterative, recursive and mixed (iterative and recursive) expression parsers based on _binding powers_, _precedence climbing_ and _insertion of fake operands_.
+The repository contains sample implementations of iterative, recursive and mixed (iterative and recursive) expression parsers based on _binding powers_, _precedence climbing_ and
+_insertion of virtual (fake) operands_.
 Very few lines of Python code are enough for the core of a parser that creates a parse tree from operands and operators (prefix, infix, postfix) with virtually arbitrary binding powers.